Most organisations think AI adoption starts with tools.

 My approach is different:

-AI decisions become explicit, testable, and defensible, before anything is committed.
+AI decisions become explicit, testable, and defensible... before commitment.

 What this work changes: